Association of the IceCube neutrinos with CAZ blazar light curves: Results and discussion

 In Fig. \ref{fig_distr_blz_emitted_neut_frac}, where the gap fraction is taken as 50\%, we additionally show the observed correlation strengths for all RFC$^\dagger$ and 4LAC blazars via the most comparable temporal metric (i.e., BB95).
 These are 1.54$\sigma$ and 1.27$\sigma$, respectively.
-As evident, 1.54$\sigma$ spatio-temporal correlation strengths are most often obtained when $\sim$2--8\% of cosmic neutrinos are emitted during major blazar flares.
+As made evident from Fig. \ref{fig_distr_blz_emitted_neut_frac}, 1.54$\sigma$ spatiotemporal correlation strengths are most often obtained when $\sim$2--8\% of the updated IceCat1+ cosmic neutrinos are emitted during major blazar flares.
 Based on the 4LAC tests, this fraction would be even smaller.
 This fraction would also be smaller if the light curve gap fraction were smaller than 50\%.
-For example, for a light curve gap fraction of 20\%, the observed fraction of cosmic neutrinos from blazar flares would be $\lesssim$5\%.
-Thus, we can confidently conclude that the fraction of cosmic neutrinos emitted during major optical flares of blazars is $\lesssim$8\%.
+For example, for a light curve gap fraction of 20\%, the observed fraction of the blazar-flare-emitted cosmic neutrinos would be $\lesssim$5\%.
+Thus, we can confidently conclude that the fraction of the updated IceCat1+ cosmic neutrinos emitted during major optical flares of blazars is $\lesssim$8\%.
 Remarkably, this is well in agreement with the previous estimates for the fraction of neutrinos coming from blazars (e.g., \citealt{Aartsen2017_blz_maximal_contr, Huber2019_blz_maximal_contr, Oikonomou2022_frac_of_neutrinos_by_blazars}).
 Interestingly, even among other neutrino-emitting source candidates, like Seyfert-II AGN, neutrino emission appears to be dominated by only a few sources rather than the whole population (e.g., \citealt{Saurenhaus2025_diffuse_neutr_from_Seyferts}).

-If indeed $\lesssim$8\% astrophysical neutrinos come during blazar optical flares, it is then expected that only $\lesssim$12 neutrinos from the updated IceCat1+ sample were emitted during bright optical flares.
-Due to the previously discussed light curve limitations, we unfortunately cannot confidently identify most of their potential emitters, except for CAZJ0211+1051 and CAZJ0509+0541.
+If indeed $\lesssim$8\% of the updated IceCat1+ cosmic neutrinos arise during blazar optical flares, it is then expected that only $\lesssim$12 of the neutrinos were emitted during bright optical flares.
+Due to the previously discussed light curve limitations, we unfortunately cannot confidently identify most of their potential emitters (apart from CAZJ0211+1051 and CAZJ0509+0541).